 - 120 Champ riders may also ride the Transition, Stock 200, and/or Jr. 10-13 class (age appropriate)

-- Jr. 14-15 may also race Jr. 16-17/Sport Lite with approval - Jr. 16-17 may also race Sport or Sport Lite with approval

-ACS NATIONAL CLASS ADVANCEMENT
+- Jr. 14-15 may also race Sport Lite with approval ACS NATIONAL CLASS ADVANCEMENT

 The advancement policy for ISOC National will be as follows: